 - 1. Do you live in or plan to move into the area in which we provide services? - 2.
 Do you have a funding source to pay for services? - 3.
-Will Ark be able to meet your needs? - 4.
-Does Ark have an appropriate placement for you?
+Will Ark be able to meet your needs?

-If the Admissions Committee says yes and accepts you as a client, the recommendation will go to the CEO, who will make the final decision.
+If the Admissions Committee says yes and accepts you as a client, the recommendation will go to the President and CEO, who will make the final decision.
 Once your application is approved by the CEO, services will be provided as soon as the Plan of Care is completed and staff people are available.